 CI/CD stands for Continuous Integration / Continuous Deployment.
 In DevOps, it is often used as a synonym for automating the software development lifecycle.
 The definition of continuous integration and continuous deployment can be found below.

 Continuous Integration (CI) automates the build and continuous code testing when a team member commits changes to version control.
 CI encourages developers to share their code and unit tests by merging their changes into a shared version control repository after every small task completion.
 Committing code triggers an automatic build system to grab the newest code from the shared repository and create, test, and validate the complete master branch (also referred to as the trunk or main).

 CI emerged as a best practice because software developers often work in isolation, so they must integrate their changes with the remainder of the team’s codebase.
 However, waiting days or weeks to integrate code creates many merge conflicts, finding bugs, diverging code strategies, and duplicated efforts.
 CI enables the team’s code to be merged continuously to a shared version control branch to avoid these problems.

 What Are Microservices?

 Microservice design, or just microservices, is a distinctive methodology for developing software in small packages.
 These packages contain single-function modules with well-defined interfaces and operations.
-The trend is growing in recent years as enterprises seek to become more agile and move towards DevOps principles and continuous testing.
+The trend is growing as enterprises seek to become more agile and move towards DevOps principles and continuous testing.